george-hawkins/random/a74bc54b-8012-461e-8bc7-e2750f8bd648/README.md

 Text:

 * Tedious manual process performed by hand
+* AES key
 * Complex mathematical process performed by computer

-Please just draw the computer as a large blank cabinet with a small panel (consisting of some lights above a few airvents).
+Please just draw the computer as a large blank cabinet with a small panel (consisting of some lights above a few air vents).

 ## 4. Traditional Wi-Fi